Home

 The benefit of active listening is that you will better hear what others say and be better able to understand their emotional response if you listen, rather than prepare your own response.

-This listening skill can be used effectively when managing change, or when you need to work on problem solving.
 Techniques that can help manage change, solve problems, reduce anger and frustration will help you focus on your business growth and achieving your small business plan.

-Misunderstandings are often minimized or eliminated through listening more actively and giving the speaker the opportunity to confirm your understanding.
 In an environment of open listening, people on both sides of the issue will open up more and be less defensive.
 The opportunity to resolve the conflict is much more likely.

 The more you use active listening as a part of your communications style, the more trust you will build amongst your employees, co-workers, customers, and other stakeholders.